tipazzz/EducationContent/coding-fun/lesson-17/activity_3.md

 }

 /**
-* You need to check if the Agent is stepping on a lapis block turn right, if quartz turn left.
+* You need to check what block your Agent is on.
+If on a lapis block turn right, else if quartz turn left.
 */
 ```